DIY Gluten-Free Mix™–Pizza Crust

 - 1½ tablespoon sugar (or desired sweetener in equal amount)

 - ½ teaspoon garlic powder

-- ½ tablespoon yeast (use quick acting or bread machine yeast)
+- ½ tablespoon yeast or one envelope yeast for thicker crust (use quick acting or bread machine yeast)

 - ¾ cups warm water (should be 105-110 degrees--a warm hand washing temp)